-Let's take a look at Colorado's New Rules Allow for Cannabis Cafes, Delivery, and More.
+Let's take a look at how Colorado's new rules wllow for Cannabis Cafes, delivery, and more.
 Governor Jared Polis recently signed new cannabis laws into place legalizing social cannabis consumption and commercial delivery.
 On Wednesday, May 29, 2019, Polis gave the green light for coffee shops, smoking lounges, hotels, music venues, and other businesses to apply for a social consumption license.
 Colorado’s new rules essentially strengthen the state’s position as a leader in cannabis tourism and job creation.

 Social Consumption Rules